Terms of Service

 The artist is willing to draw trademarked and "fan" characters, but the commissioner retains liability.

 An additional charge may be incurred if characters feature wings, stripes or spots, additional limbs, complicated patterning, tattoos, or multi-colored skin/fur/scales.
-Price is set case-by-case.
-Just ask!
+Price list of these add-ons may be found here.

 Display and Usage Rights

-The artist retains the right to display all artwork in their personal websites and galleries (including DeviantArt and Weasyl), and also claims the rights to the artwork itself.
-The artist retains the right to make prints of any commissioned artwork unless the commissioner explicitly informs the artist not to.
+The artist retains the right to display all artwork in their personal websites and galleries and also claims the rights to the artwork itself.
+The artist retains the right to make prints of any commissioned artwork unless clearly expressed otherwise in writing by the commissioner.

 The commissioner is required to post only the watermarked, low-res version of their commissioned image to any online gallery or website.
 Full resolution files are for personal use only - namely making a print for personal use.